sandhawke/dataset-update-stream/README.md

 These header fields MUST be the same as a client would have received doing a GET on the origin resource at that point in time.

 Some additional header fields are suggested for use in this context which are not standard.
-They will be proposed to IETF if they prove useful:
+They will be proposed to IETF if they prove sufficiently useful:

 #### Item-Count